Marzena-W/challenge7-Planner-App/README.md

 # challenge7-Planner-App

 # Description
-> In challenge 7 I created a create a calendar application that allows a user to save events for each working hour of the day (between 9am-5pm).
+> In challenge 7 I created a calendar application that allows a user to save events for each working hour of the day (between 9am-5pm).

 ## Usage